This post is by the author of the Garlic Press Seller blog, and is written anonymously to protect their business.

 - CPSC sample number XXX

 CPSC staff has evaluated the products and age graded them for under three years of age (19 – 35 months).
 This means the products meet the requirements for small parts testing.
 As the product is received, the magnet attachments qualify for the definition of small parts, and therefore the products are in violation of small parts for children’s products under the age of three.
 In addition, after use and abuse testing, small parts of plastic break off which also qualify for the definition of small parts.
 The test reports are attached for you to review.
-More information on small parts and the requirements may be found here.
+More information on small parts and the requirements may be found at the CPSC.

 Due to the violations outlined above, CPSC staff requests that you forfeit the products that were sampled to Customs Border and Patrol (CBP) and agree to seizure.
 Were these items previously imported?